scarletti-ben/template-package/README.md

 # Template Package
 The purpose of this package is to serve as a template for my future python packages.

 The different branches of this repository will each have a slightly different way of structuring a python package.
-The first structure I learned was `setup.py` which seems to be the older method of doing things, and is missing some of the quality-of-life features that you can find with structures including `setup.cfg`, `pyproject.toml`, `.whl` (`wheel`) files, or a dependency manager like [`Poetry`](https://python-poetry.org/).
+The first structure I learned was `setup.py` which seems to be the older method of doing things, and is missing some of the quality-of-life features that you can find with structures including `setup.cfg`, `pyproject.toml`, or a dependency manager like [`Poetry`](https://python-poetry.org/).

-When using older methods without a `.whl` (`wheel`) file and without a `pyproject.toml` file, `pip` may still try and make them from `setup.py`.

 ### Branch Information
 This branch relies on `setup.py` and is an older approach of package structuring